KaffeinatedKat/IfOnlyIWasRightHanded/README.md

 You can enable debug mode by running the script with "-d all"

+### ckb-next mode

+ckb-next mode runs the program with ckb-next as the keyboard layout switcher instead of the defualt key-mapper, only use this if you have a keyboard that supports ckb-next

+You can enable ckb-next mode by running the script with "-m ckb"

 # What currently does and doesn't work
 Dynamically switching modes if game is in focus: Working